geodrns/pokemon-vgc-ai/README.md

 * New terminal-based agents for Pokémon battling, team selection and team building.
 * New gui-based agents for Pokémon battling.
 * Integration of baseline team building agents from the VGC-Agent projects.
-* Meta-Game Balance Track validation fitness functions updated.
+* Meta-Game Balance Track upgraded with MetaEvaluator to allow different evaluation criteria.
 * requirements.txt updated.
 * Readme.md updated, tutorials were fixed to correspond to technical changes of 3.0.